cross-cultural-data-literacy/2021-good-health-and-wellbeing/resources/finding-and-exploring-data.md

 ### Understanding patterns
 Start by writing down expectations you have about the data.
 For instance: I expect more customers visit the shop right after 17:00 because that's when people get out of work.
 These expectations can relate to one ore more columns.
 Here is an expectation related to at least two columns: I expect people with higher income to travel more often.
 Looking for patterns in your data and understanding them is an art of its own.
-Here are some great starters on the subject. (@maaike)
+You'll learn more about this later in the CCDL programme.

 ### Visualizing data
 Some patterns only become visible when you visualize data.
 For instance by making a linechart of temperatures over time.
 Many tools have built-in visualization features that help you create different types of _graphs_.